MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-csharp-aspnet-core.md

 ## Create a project

 First, you'll create a ASP.NET Core project.
-The project type comes with all the template files you'll need for a website, before you've even added anything!
+The project type comes with all the template files you'll need for a fully functional website, before you've even added anything!

 1. Open Visual Studio 2017.